Father Doesn't Let His Ex-Partner See Their Daughter Because She Hates Spending Time With Mom, But She Is Threatening To Take Him To Court

 Motor_Business483

 It's essential for parents to understand the power dynamics at play in these situations, particularly how loyalty conflicts can affect children's emotional health.
-Research from the University of Michigan suggests that children caught between two parents often experience heightened distress and confusion, which can lead to long-term relational issues.
+Children caught between two parents often experience heightened distress and confusion, which can lead to long-term relational issues.
 Parents must recognize that their actions and words can significantly impact how children perceive their relationships with each parent.

 To foster a healthier family dynamic, it's vital for parents to model respectful communication about each other, even in the face of conflict.
 This not only promotes a supportive atmosphere but also reinforces the child's sense of security and belonging within the family unit.